History of Hilton Park services

 The Staffordshire County Planning Committee and Local Planning Authority both objected to Essington, and the National Coal Board wanted to begin opencast operations here.
 Sir Owen Williams then identified Hilton Park, and presented it as the only other suitable option.

 A large area was zoned for Hilton Park, allowing for a thick wall of trees to screen the services from the surrounding area.
+The Ministry of Transport spent £294,000 on preparing the site.

 The problem with Regent's design was that it could have been placed anywhere.
 Even then, the Ministry, and the local planning departments they had to succumb to, preferred layouts which were sympathetic to the local environment and made the most of the landscape.